 I love Halloween.
 Always have (from my first Halloween as a bunny to my last as a hobo).
-Always will (I recently dressed as a witch and clutched my crooked-tailed black cat as I handed out candy to the kids.)
+Always will (a few years ago I dressed as a witch and clutched my crooked-tailed black cat as I handed out candy to the kids.)

 But something’s not quite right anymore.
 I hate to say it, but kids today – and some parents – have lost sight of some of the proper etiquette of All Hallow’s Eve, and it’s taken some of the fun out of my favorite holiday.

 So I’m offering a refresher on what are and are not acceptable trick-or-treat practices.
 After all, Halloween has been around for 2,000, and some say 3,000, years.
 And children have been trick-or-treating to some degree in North America since around 1911.
 Perhaps it’s time to remind ourselves just what this little tradition is about and the dos and don’ts of begging for and handing out candy.

 Trick-or-treating was always based on a little give and take.
 The idea: Kids fake a threat to do some light mischief (trick) unless you give ‘em a goodie (treat).
 (Bonus: They wear a little costume for entertainment purposes.)
 Few took this trick/treat ultimatum truly seriously.
 Kids were not supposed to actually pull tricks on those who didn’t give them treats, though many a toilet-papered tree can attest that it does happen.
 But they were still supposed to say three little words when they came to your door: Trick.
 Or.
 Treat.